“But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 The phrase “let us cast off” denotes a definite act.
-“Put off” is a lesser word than “put to death” of verse five.
+“Put off” is a lesser word than “put to death” in verse five.
 “Put off” means to disrobe.
-Acts uses the verb “put off” at the stoning of Stephen, “And they cast him out of the city and stoned him.
+The book of Acts uses the verb “put off” at the stoning of Stephen, “And they cast him out of the city and stoned him.
 And the witnesses laid down their clothes at the feet of a young man named Saul” (Acts 7:58).
 The metaphor is one of the divestiture of clothes.

-God wants us to put away the sins of this verse, like we would take off dirty clothes after working in the yard.
-The tense indicates that we are to take off the following dirty sins as a definite act.
+God wants us to put away the sins of this verse like we would take off dirty clothes after working in the yard.
+The tense indicates that we are to take off the following filthy sins as a definite act.
 Discard these sins as we would throw dirty clothes in a hamper.
-Even if the dirty clothes stand up in a corner, leave them there!
+Even if the dirty clothes stand in a corner, leave them there!
 God wants us to discard the sin of our lives.

 The following list of sins is a picture of dirty Christian grooming.
 If the Christian walks around with these sins in this life, he is not very presentable to God or others.

 “All these” — put off the whole group of sins; do not select just a couple of them.
-God wants us to put off all sin of this category (Eph.
+God wants us to eliminate all sins of this category (Eph.
 4:22-31).
 We are to put off the category of sins of the tongue.

 There is a negative side to Christianity — we are to put off the hand-me-downs from Adam.

-God expects us to address the sins of the disposition as much as the sins of the flesh.
-God wants us to dress like a different crowd — like the family of God.
+God expects us to address the sins of the disposition as much as those of the flesh.
+He wants us to dress like a different crowd — like the family of God.
 Do you dress the part of Christianity?
-To dress the part, we have to divest ourselves of the old life.
+To dress the part, we must divest ourselves of the old life.
 Jesus Christ has given us the wardrobe of grace.
 He expects us to wear it.

 The only way some of us react under pressure is to vest the sins of the disposition.
-We get angry, explode in anger, slander, malign, use filthy language, and lie.
+We explode in anger, slander, malign, use filthy language, and lie.
 To get out of a bad situation, we lie.
 If it is at all possible, we will lie our way out of it.
-This the natural mode of operation for those without Christ.
+This way of life is the natural mode of operation for those without Christ.
 This vestment does not look good on Christians.
 These garments went out of style when we became Christians.
 God has given us a new set of clothes.

-God wants us to take off the dirty clothes before we put on the new.
-If we put a new suit coat over greasy jeans, our attire has no fashion, and we are out of vogue spiritually.
+God wants us to remove the dirty clothes before putting on the new ones.
+If we put a fresh suit coat over greasy jeans, our attire has no fashion, and we are out of vogue spiritually.

 When we dress up with the attire of verses 8 and 9, we masquerade like something we are not.
-This is not us.
-God gave us a new suit of clothes (Colossians 3:12-17).
+This lifestyle is not us.
+God gave us a new suit of clothes (Col. 3:12-17).